TecnoEduHub/.github/profile/README.md

 🙋‍♂️ **Who are we?**

-**TechnoEduHub** is a learning and development community focused on electronics and computer science projects.
+**TecnoEduHub** is a learning and development community focused on electronics and computer science projects.
 We collaborate with students of technical careers to create innovative solutions in various areas.

 🌈 **How to contribute?**